 Funded organizations must participate in the Evaluation Plan for TST Programs.
-Programs or services implemented under the TST are monitored by the Citizens Advisory Committee.
+Programs or services implemented under the TST are reviewed by the Citizens Advisory Committee and monitored by the Human Services Department.
 Grantees will have an evaluation plan with performance measures developed for each funded proposal.
 This plan is developed in partnership with Kitsap Public Health District staff.
 The emphasis will be on capturing data at regular intervals that can be used to determine whether TST funded programs met expectations.
 Some common measures will be identified that programs will need to report.
 Evaluation efforts must include standardized data collection and reporting processes that produce the following types of information:

-- Quantity of services (outputs) required - Level of change occurring among participants (outcomes) required - Return-on-investment or cost-benefit (system savings) strongly encouraged
+- Quantity of services (outputs) \required\ - Level of change occurring among participants (outcomes) \required\ - Return-on-investment or cost-benefit (system savings) \strongly encouraged\

-- Adherence to the model (fidelity) required if applicable - Common measures (to be identified by the Citizens Advisory Committee and Kitsap Public Health District staff that all programs must report) required if applicable
+- Adherence to the model (fidelity) \required if applicable\ - Common measures (to be identified by the Citizens Advisory Committee, Human Services Department, and Kitsap Public Health District staff that all programs must report) \required if applicable\